Cyb3rC3lt/Cyb3rC3lt/README.md

  <h1 align="left">Hi, I’m Cyber Celt 👋</h1>

-👀 I’m currently working as a Penetration Tester
+👀 Irish, based in the UK.
+Currently working as a Penetration Tester

 🌱 Passed the OSCP and CRTP